Code of Student Conduct

 If the respondent chooses not to attend the Mediation Conference, the Campus (or designee), the Campus Dean (or designee) informs the complainant that she/he has the option of filing a formal grievance following procedures outlined in Section 5.

 If the respondent chooses to attend the Mediation Conference and chooses to respond in writing, the respondent uses Response to Student Grievance Form.
-If the respondent chooses to attend the Mediation Conference, and the complaint is resolved to the satisfaction of the complainant, the Campus Dean (or designee) documents the outcome and forwards all documentation to the Associate Provost of Student Affairs to be filed.
+If the respondent chooses to attend the Mediation Conference, and the complaint is resolved to the satisfaction of the complainant, the Campus Dean (or designee) documents the outcome and forwards all documentation to the Vice Chancellor of Student Affairs to be filed.

 If during the Mediation Conference, the complaint cannot be resolved to the satisfaction of the complainant, the Campus (or designee) informs the complainant that he/she has the option of filing a formal grievance following the procedures outlined in Section 5.